 London, England (CNN) -- British Prime Minister Gordon Brown is denying allegations of "abusive behavior" and "volcanic eruptions of foul temper" ahead of the publication of a new

+book by a top British political journalist.
 The claims come in a book by Andrew Rawnsley of the Observer newspaper, which will be released March 1.
 The newspaper began running excerpts on Sunday.

 "These malicious allegations are totally without foundation," Brown's official spokesman said in a statement Saturday.
 The spokesman is traditionally not quoted by name.